-Glacier Bay National Park is the traditional homeland of the Huna Tlingit who traditionally harvested eggs at gull rookeries in Glacier Bay prior to, and following, park establishment in 1925.
+Glacier Bay National Park is the traditional homeland of the Huna Tlingit people who traditionally harvested eggs at gull rookeries in Glacier Bay prior to, and following, park establishment in 1925.
 Egg collection was curtailed in Glacier Bay in the 1960s as both the Migratory Bird Treaty Act and NPS regulations prohibited the activity.
 The loss of legal access to gull eggs in Glacier Bay has negatively affected the physical, cultural and spiritual well being of the Huna Tlingit.

 In the late 1990s, the NPS agreed to explore ways to authorize the traditional collection of gull eggs within Glacier Bay.
 Legislation enacted in 2000 (P.L.
-106-455; Appendix 1) further directed the NPS to undertake a study of sea gulls living within the park to assess whether sea gull eggs could be collected on a limited basis without impairing the biological sustainability of the gull population in the park.
+106-455; Appendix I) further directed the NPS to determine whether customary egg harvest practices could be authorized in Glacier Bay National Park.
 The purpose of this LEIS is to respond to Section 4 of P.L.
 106-455 and to propose a traditional harvest strategy, cooperatively produced by the NPS and the Hoonah Indian Association (HIA).